-Here are some basic informations about water fertilization in relative brevity.
+Here are some basic informations about aquarium plants care in relative brevity.
 Who likes it more fully, please follow the links below.

 Basically, our central European waters differ significantly most of the ones in which most aquatic plants used as aquarium plants are native.
-The composition is i.d.R. so that not all important trace elements are present in the required quantities, so it is relatively quickly without the supply of a water plant fertilizer to an insufficient supply.
+The composition is i.d.R. so that not all important trace elements are present in the required quantities, so it is relatively quickly without the supply of essential elements to an insufficient supply.

 Poor plant growth goes hand in hand here often with excessive growth of algae.
 This is because algae as “low” water plants survive on less trace elements as “higher” water plants and so with trace element deficiency have a competitive advantage over the actual vegetation.

-Here helps only consistent weekly partial water changes and targeted fertilization with iron and trace element fertilizers (for detailed information see here.)
+Here helps only consistent weekly partial water changes and targeted supply with iron and trace elements.

-The “normal” planted community tank, however, is mostly already in sufficient quantity, if not supplied even abound with these two elements.
+The “normal” planted community tank, however, is mostly in sufficient quantity, if not supplied even abound with nitrogen and phosphate.

-Good water plant fertilizer for community tanks such as the Fermendo system are therefore free of nitrogen and phosphorus.
+Good water plant cares for community tanks such as the Fermendo system are therefore free of nitrogen and phosphorus.

 - The nitrate levels should between management measures (water bills) falling continuously.

 - The phosphate levels should also between the nursing measures (water bills) falling continuously.

 - Decreasing values of nitrate and nitrogen indicate that the nutrients supplied are consumed by aquatic plants.